-ERIE – Micro Mold and Plastikos announced that, in fiscal year 2016, the plastics companies dedicated more than $51,000 toward training opportunities for employees in different position levels.
+ERIE – Micro Mold and Plastikos, a medical injection molding company, announced that, in fiscal year 2016, the plastics companies dedicated more than $51,000 toward training opportunities for employees in different position levels.
 More than $25,000 has been dedicated to employee training for fiscal year 2017 to date.

 According to the companies, one of the most recent examples of this investment has been training through RJG, an internationally recognized leader in injection molding training, for its Engineering and Production Departments.
 A member of Plastikos’ management staff recently completed the RJG Master Molder I Technical Training, RJG Master Molder II Training, and the RJG Certified Instructor Certification.
 With a certified instructor at Plastikos, it enables employees to be trained onsite for various courses that RJG offers, which includes Math for Molders, Injection Molding Essentials, Systematic Molding, and Decoupled II Workshop.